 PRELIMINARY STATEMENTS

-A. Owner desires to develop a nominally rated [] MW simple cycle power generation facility to be located in [city/state].
+A. Owner desires to develop a nominally rated [] MW cogeneration facility to be located in New York, New York.

 B. Contractor has significant expertise in the design, engineering, procurement, construction, start-up, commissioning and testing of power generation facilities.